Mattzobricks/MattzoControllers/src/MTC4BT/README.md

  - 100% on: the remote is discoverd and bound to the MTC4BT and the layout is switched on.
  **All button actions work only in the latter two modes!**

-##### Range mode
+##### List mode

-In the range mode, port B lets you select a locomotive in the configured range.
-At first, there are no locomotives loaded, pressing the 'green' button will turn on the layout, but also force a load of the locomotive list to MTC4BT.
-Pressing the '-' or '+' button on port B will also load the locomotives, no locomotive is selected, you need to press the '+' or '-' button a second time to select a locomotive.
+In the list mode, port B lets you select an item from the configured list.
+Pressing the '-' or '+' button on port B will also load the device.
 Buttons on port B:
- - '+' button, get the next locomotive in the range, the controller led will change colour.
+ - '+' button, get the next device from the list, the controller led will change colour.
- - '-' button, get the previous locomotive in the range, the controller led will change colour.
+ - '-' button, get the previous device from the list, the controller led will change colour.
  - 'red' button, the e-brake or emergency brake is pressed and send to Rocrail, the led wil be flashing on and off.
-When the last locomotive in the range is selected, it will circle back to the first or last in the list depending on the button.
+When the last device in the list is selected, it will circle back to the first or last in the list depending on the button.
 The colours the led can have are:
  - off, not used, the controller is not discoverd and off;
  - pink, number 1;